Contentify/Contentify/daux/docs/Development/Website_Development.md

 * If you want to add images to the website place them into the `public/img` directory.
 Images that belong to the CMS are located in the `/public/theme` directory.
 * JS files life in the `/public/libs` directory.
 The main layout includes jQuery, `framework.js` and `frontend.js` by default.
 * CSS files are located in the `/public/css` directory.
 The main layout includes `base.css` and `frontend.css` out of the box. `base.css` defines some general styling and is also included by the backend stylesheet, `backend.css`.
-* We use [SASS](http://sass-lang.com) as CSS pre-compiler.
-The SASS files are located in `/scss`.
+* We use [LESS](http://lesscss.org) as CSS pre-compiler.
+The LESS files are located in `/less`.
+You need a LESS compiler to compile LESS files to CSS files.
+If you do not want to use LESS you may directly edit the CSS files.

-Remember that Laravel and Blade provide classes (such as `Form` and `HTML`) and helper functions (such as `url` and asset()`) to deal with form elements, URLs, assets and so on.
+Remember that Laravel and Blade provide classes (such as `Form` and `HTML`) and helper functions (such as `url` and `asset()`) to deal with form elements, URLs, assets and so on.
 You should use them instead of hardcoding HTML form markup and URLs.

 Contentify delivers several [widgets](Widgets).
 They are handy little helpers that make it a piece of cake to display certain content.
 Take a look into the `controllers` directories of the modules to find them.
 For example, the forums widget - that shows the latest forum threads - lifes in `app/modules/forums/controllers/LatestThreadsWidgets.php`.